 Build in Flexibility and Learn to Love It

-Web designers are frustrated by differences among browsers, among operating systems, and the options that users might choose that could damage or destroy the look of their pages.
-Users might use a color scheme other than "Windows Default" and cause form controls to appear in funny colors.
+Web designers are frustrated by differences among browsers, mobile devices, and operating systems, and the options that users might choose that could damage or destroy the look of their pages.
+Users might use an alternative color scheme and cause form controls to appear in funny colors.
 They might change their screen resolution, or a new monitor driver might do it for them, and suddenly the right edge of your company logo gets pushed off the screen.

 Images of Text versus Text